-Make sure you buy good quality, kiln dried oak furniture to start with, then the care and attention you give it will not be wasted.
-When it first arrives in your home, help the oak adjust to its new environment by treating it with a wax polish.
+When your furniture arrives in your home, help the oak adjust to its new environment by treating it with a wax polish.

 How to wax oak furniture

-You’ll need to wax your furniture at least every six months, to nourish the wood and form a lasting seal for your furniture.
-This may sound daunting, but it’s worth it, to help your furniture really last a lifetime.
-Waxing protects the grain, and makes the wood crack resistant, keeping any finish in the best condition.
+You’ll need to wax your furniture at least every six months to nourish the wood and form a lasting protective seal.
+It’s really worth taking the time to do this as it can really help your furniture last a lifetime.
+Waxing protects the grain, makes the wood crack resistant, and keeps any finish in its best condition.

-It’s a good idea to test the wax you’re going to use on a part of the furniture not in plain sight, like underneath the table, just to check you’re happy with the finish.
+It’s a good idea to test the wax you’re going to use on a part of the furniture not in plain sight, like underneath the table or the inside of a cupboard or drawer, just to check you’re ok with the finish.
 If you’re happy, apply the wax to the rest of the piece in the same direction as the wood grain.
 Leave it for five minutes, then remove the wax by buffing, again following the direction of the grain.
-It’s a simple process that doesn’t take that long.
+It’s a simple process that doesn’t take too long.

 Keeping oak happy

 Have a think about where your furniture is going to live in your home.
-Wood is a natural material, and it doesn’t like extremes of heat and cold – it won’t thrive in air conditioned rooms or conservatories.
+Wood is a natural material, and it doesn’t like extremes of heat and cold – it won’t thrive in air-conditioned rooms or conservatories.
 Direct sunlight may fade the finish, and heat from radiators will dry your furniture out.
-And unless your furniture has been designed for the garden, don’t leave your furniture outside.

-It’s a good idea to keep a gap between the wall and the back of your furniture, about 25mm.
+It’s a good idea to keep a gap of about 25mm between the wall and the back of your furniture.
 This lets air flow through, keeping the temperature stable and prolonging the life of your oak.
-And if you have wooden floors, place protective felt under your furniture’s feet – this protects both the furniture and floor.
+If you have wooden floors, place felt pads under your furniture’s feet as this protects both the furniture and floor.